 I find that my jade plant cuttings will not only root faster when I use rooting hormone, but I have more success with propagating jade plant cuttings when I use it.

-Loosely fill a container with a rooting mixture.
-Jade plants will root best in a light, sandy soil that contains a mix of sand, potting soil and perlite.
-General potting soil is too heavy for propagating jade plants, and can cause the cuttings to rot.
+General potting soil is usually too heavy for propagating jade plants, and can cause the cuttings to rot.

 Then lightly pack the soil around the base of the cutting so it stays in place, and the soil is in contact with the cutting.

 Put the jade plant cutting in a spot where it will be protected from full sun.
 Don’t water your jade plant cutting until it has roots.

 If there’s not much humidity in the air, lightly mist the jade plant cutting daily with water using a plant sprayer/mister.

 Once you start to see new growth on the top of the jade plant cutting, that’s a good sign that it has started to grow roots.

 This jade plant cutting only took 3 weeks to show signs of rooting, and was fully rooted in only 4 weeks.

 Once the roots have formed on your jade plant cutting, you can water the cutting like you normally would any jade plant.